In case you are wondering how to cure anxiety fast.

-Most of my clients come to me after years of ineffective medication that put their lives at risk, seeing no positive effect at all.
+Most of my clients come to me after years of ineffective therapies and medication that put their lives at risk, seeing no positive effect at all.

 And after having tried every therapy under the sun just to find out “nothing works for them”.

 It is not fair to be treated this way.

 That’s the very reason why my programs have an estimated timeframe, and are independent of your background.